biophilross/public/unix.md

 # Here you can see in chronological order exactly what commands you ran during your session

 # More useful commands are the following:
-# sort, uniq, cut, wc, gzip, tar, find, man
+# sort, uniq, cut, wc, gzip, tar, find, echo, man
 # Let's build a complex command to print only the third column, sort that column,
 # count how many unique hits we get, and sort it again in reverse order
 cat annotation.gff | cut -f 3 | sort | uniq -c | sort -gr